 Pneumonia: At least once in your life, at 65 or earlier if indicated

-Shingles: Adults over 60 who have had chicken pox or the vaccine in the past
+Shingles: Adults 50 and older who have had chicken pox or the vaccine in the past

 Tetanus, diptheria, pertussis (Tdap): For adults every 10 years

 Osteoporosis is a disease that causes your bones to become thin and weak.
 Fortunately, osteoporosis can now be diagnosed before fractures occur, and fractures can be prevented by starting treatment early.
 We offer bone density testing, fitness classes and physical therapy.